-This Certificate provides business executives and legal professionals with competitive advantage by focusing on the essential safeguards that recognize the significant current and emerging legal digital/IT considerations (especially AI), and how to manage them (with council).
+This Certificate provides business executives and legal professionals with competitive advantage by focusing on the essential safeguards that recognize the significant current and emerging legal digital/IT considerations (especially AI, blockchain, and security), and how to manage them (with council).
 It also addresses the complete value chain for responding appropriately to these deliberations.

 Legal and policy concerns are inherent aspects for IT and non-IT management.
 The terms and conditions under which IT products and services are provided, as well as the security and data protection, disposition, and appropriate use of systems and information each require IT (and non-IT) managers to consider the legal context for IT as a matter of routine.
 As IT has become critical to the global economy, there is ongoing need, in both the private and public sectors, for qualified information technology managers who can perceive and, with counsel, respond to the legal and regulatory environment for IT worldwide.